-Our goal is to acquire quality companies that are well-positioned in their respective industries, run by best-inclass management teams in industries that have attractive organic and acquired growth opportunities.
-We leverage our operational expertise and track record of growing industry leading companies and our active interaction with management of acquired companies, directly or through our board, to ultimately provide value for our shareholders.
+Our goal is to acquire quality companies that are well-positioned in their respective industries, run by best-in-class management teams in industries that have attractive organic and acquired growth opportunities.
+We leverage our operational expertise and track record of growing industry leading companies in our active interaction with management of acquired companies, directly or through our board.
+This approach allows us to have a meaningful role in the operation of our acquired companies, through which we seek to help drive the success of those companies and ultimately provide value for our shareholders.

-Our executive management team and the team of our Manager has a proven track record of investment identification and management.
-Their breadth of knowledge of capital markets allows us to identify companies and strategic assets with attractive value propositions, to structure investments to maximize their value, and to return the value created to shareholders.
+Our executive management team and the team of our Manager have a proven track record of identification and management of businesses.
+Their breadth of knowledge of capital markets allows us to identify companies and strategic assets with attractive value propositions, to structure ownership interests to maximize the value of our active engagement in the operation of those companies, and to create and ultimately return the value created to shareholders.

-Over the last six years, Bill Foley and our executive management team have created approximately \$2.3 billion in realized value for Cannae shareholders as summarized in the following table.
+Implementing this approach of generating shareholder value through our active involvement with our acquired companies, over the last seven years, Bill Foley and our executive management team have created approximately \$3.23 billion in realized value for Cannae shareholders as summarized in the following table.